 "If you know your trees at Auwahi, you know your trees of Hawaii"

-I was a regular volunteer from 2001-2005 with the Auwahi Restoration Group, a coalition of private and public agencies and a group of concerned community citizens working together in a historic effort to save a remnant Hawaiian forest.
+Arlene was a regular volunteer from 2001-2005 with the Auwahi Forest Restoration Project, a coalition of private and public agencies and a group of concerned community citizens working together in a historic effort to save a remnant Hawaiian forest.
 The Auwahi district on Haleakala is noted as one of the richest botanical regions in the Territory.

-A concerned community citizen collects a'ali'i seeds to germinate and outplant the seedlings back into the forest at Auwahi.
+A concerned community citizen assists in collecting a'ali'i seeds to germinate and outplant the seedlings back into the forest at Auwahi.